hojelse/using-algs4/README.md

 ### Option 2 - terminal command with global classpath

-If you want to be able to import algs4 classes in any java file anywhere on your computer (globally), and use terminal command: `java myfile.java`, try this option.
+If you want to be able to import algs4 classes in any java file anywhere on your computer (globally), and use terminal command: `java MyProgram.java`, try this option.

 #### 1. Add the variable `CLASSPATH` to Enviroment Variables:

-Navigate to Enviroment Variable on Windows 10 `Control Panel > System and Security > System > Advanced System Settings > Advanced > Environment Variables`
+Navigate to Enviroment Variable on Windows 10 `Control Panel > System and Security > System > Advanced System Settings > Advanced > Environment Variables` to edit your environment variables

 In the example below, replace `\path\to\jdk-1.2.3.4` with your actual path to your [java jdk](https://github.com/AdoptOpenJDK/openjdk11-binaries/releases/latest)